liuxiang0/liuxiang0.github.io/index.md

 20 years later, I focus on the education industry, doing educational products and subject training.

 My current interest is to continue my mathematical studies and to train in mathematical subjects to provide mathematical learning efficiency through the integration of computer software and mathematics.
+Doing mathematics education with AI.

 ### Python Programmer